6 Best Pizza POS Systems for 2023

 - Locked into Toast Payments

-Toast earned a 4.19 out of 5 in our pizza POS ranking.
-The system earned points for its free Starter software price and ease of use.
-All of the pizza-supporting functions like delivery management, inventory, and pizza combo building tools are present and accounted for.
-The system lost some points for locking users into the built-in Toast Payments and requiring a two-year contract.
+Toast earned a 4.14 out of 5 in our pizza POS ranking.
+The system earned points for its free starter software price and ease of use.
+All of the pizza-supporting functions, like delivery management and pizza combo building tools, are present and accounted for.
+The system lost some points for locking users into the built-in Toast Payments, requiring a two-year contract, and charging extra for inventory and ordering tools.

 Did you know?